 How much forest does Latvia have in total?

-About 3.4 million ha of forest cover in total (around 53% of the country's territory).
+About 3.4 million ha of forest cover, around 53% of the country's territory (CSP, 2024).
 Roughly 3.5 million ha sits inside the active commercial inventory, including some young stands and abandoned farmland that VMD classifies as forest land.
 The remainder is reserves and protected areas.

 What does "state or municipal" mean in your classification?